Matsunaru/Reder/README.md

 ## License

-This project is licensed under the (public copyright license).123
+This project is licensed under the (public copyright license).